gregnordin/pixel_impulse_response_calc/notes-PIR.md

 - Create example code to demonstrate arrays: `examples/demo_pixel_array.py`.
 - Add `.plot_irradiance_2d()` and `.plot_centerline()` methods to `PixelArrayModel`.
 - Add dotted red line for ideal pixel array center line plot.

+### Finish making 2-tab app for arrays of pixels

+Use `PixelArrayModel` to finish 2nd tab.
+Explore different arrangements of grids and PIR parameters.
+Lessons:

+- **If PIR grid size is too small and the max value on its edges is too large, will get artifact of strange banding in pixel array image**

 ## Thu, 11/27/25